miraemilia/evergreen/README.md

 	- able to update cart
 	- able to check out cart
 	#### Admin
-  - able to modify products (create*, update, delete)
+  - able to modify products (create, update, delete)
   - *able to view all users (all details but password)
   - *able to delete users
   - *able to modify user roles